vibing-ai/verifact/docs/README.md

 - `SETUP.md`: Comprehensive setup guide for development environments
 - `DEVELOPMENT.md`: Development guidelines and workflows

+## Model Selection

+Each agent in VeriFact uses a specialized model from OpenRouter's free tier:

+- ClaimDetector: Qwen 3-8b (optimized for structured output)
+- EvidenceHunter: Google Gemma 3-27b-it (optimized for RAG with 128k context)
+- VerdictWriter: DeepSeek Chat (best reasoning for evidence synthesis)

+For more details, see the individual agent documentation files in the `agents/` directory and the OpenRouter model usage guidelines in `DEVELOPMENT.md`.

 ## Documentation vs Examples

 The project maintains several directories for examples and documentation: